THE TWILIT TEN:

 with a pulse.”

 Curiously, while he avowed the film now, Tarantino wrote the first screenplay-later reduced to a story credit-for the twilit, allegorical and CGI free Oliver Stone film NATURAL BORN KILLERS (1994), which, given its allusions to such allegorical Terry Gilliam films as JABBERWOCKY (1977), TIME BANDITS (1981), BRAZIL (1995) and 12 MONKEYS (1995) and the zany and frenetic “Gilliamesque” style which it shared with those films, and the Monty Python evoking person-in-the-street interviews and animation segments, implicitly roasted Gilliam and his film art in the implicit form of Mickey and Mallory Knox-played by Woody Harrelson and Juliette Lewis, respectively-but implicitly hoped Gilliam would triumph over his many critics like Mickey and Mallory triumphed over the many police officers trying to stop their madcap killing spree, in the end.
-The following year, Michael Radford gently and implicitly likened the exuberant but naïve Tarantino’s love of film art to the love of the equally exuberant but naïve and tongue tied postman, Mario Ruoppolo-played by Massimo Troisi-for the beautiful and buxom waitress, Beatrice Russo-played by Maria G. Cucinotta-in the twilit, allegorical and CGI free film, IL POSTINO/THE POSTMAN (1995).
+The following year, Michael Radford gently and implicitly likened the exuberant but naïve Tarantino’s love of film art to the love of the equally exuberant but naïve and tongue tied postman, Mario Ruoppolo-played by Massimo Troisi-for the beautiful and buxom waitress, Beatrice Russo-played by Maria G. Cucinotta-in the twilit, allegorical and CGI free indie docufeatue film IL POSTINO/THE POSTMAN (1995), released on September 1, 1994.

 “Tell me this isn’t the business to be in.”